eilenshahbaz/QuoteMachine/README.md

 # QuoteMachine
-Generates inspirations and life-altering quotes from the wisdom of past philosophers.
+Generates inspirational and life-altering quotes from the wisdom of past philosophers.

 https://eilenshahbaz.github.io/QuoteMachine/